For a side-by-side English translation of the text of Marcion's Gospel of the Lord [Mcg] and Luke 22, see Luke Chapter 22

 Then, after a detailed discussion of the “vocabulary, grammar and syntax,” he concludes that:

 “It can be … sustained that the words of the longer reading are demonstrably non-Lukan and do not conform to the usual vocabulary, style, and syntax of the writer of the Third Gospel.
 A source critical analysis reveals that there are enough very close similarities between the text of the longer Lukan reading [vv.
 22:17-20] and the parallels in Mark and Paul to at least suggest, and very possibly sustain, literary dependence.”

-On this basis it appears that Tertullian’s words more closely match the order and content of the text found in Mk (or possibly Mt) than that in the Majority Text of Lk:
+On this basis it appears that Tertullian’s words more closely match the order and content of the text found in Mark (or possibly Matthew) than that in the Majority Text of Luke: